 - Added Alliterative Appeal: Sakura Sacrement.

 - Todokanu Tegami.

-- All Just a Dream: The ending of the song Lily.
+- All Just a Dream: The ending of Lily.

 - Ascended Extra: Tatsuya was a support member for almost one year before becoming the band's official drummer.